-Passing the GRE with a perfect score is not easy.
+Passing the GRE with a perfect score is difficult.

 There are two main sections of the test, verbal and quantitative, each scored on a scale of 130 to 170.
 Plus, there’s the independently scored writing section (0-6).
-In total, only 41 scores are possible, which means that a difference of even a single point can make or break your application to a dream grad school.
+Only 41 scores are possible, so a difference of even a single point can make or break your application to a dream grad school.

 That’s where companies like Kaplan and Princeton Review come to the rescue.
 Let’s face it – to maximize your chances of success, you’ll need a solid prep.

 But which company should you choose?
 Which one offers the best features, benefits, books, and types of courses?

 A quick list of winners in this comparison:

 - In the self-prep courses, Princeton Review is the winner (Regular price – $499)

 - In the live-online courses, Princeton Review is the winner (You can now get $200 off your course)

 - In the in-person courses, Kaplan is the winner (You can now get $200 off your course)

 Why is this the case?
 Below you’ll find an overview and comparison of each course so you’ll be able to make up your own mind.
 Especially, please check the comparison tables that’ll enable you to juxtapose the options more efficiently.